-Optimal health is a journey, not a state to be achieved and remain static- it is a journey about learning how to adapt to the ever-changing environment, soften the inevitable effects of aging and let the stressors of daily life gently float thru our days.
-This journey to optimal health consists of numerous facets of living such as healthy relationships, daily exercise, a spiritual connection, engaging in activities that bring joy, and a wholesome diet.
-And out of all of these luxuries, food is the one that we literally cannot live without.
+Optimal health is a journey, not a state to be achieved and remain static.
+It is a journey about learning how to adapt to the ever-changing environment, soften the inevitable effects of aging, and let the stressors of daily life gently float through our days.

 Nutrition and dietary choices is a complicated field since individuality plays a big part in what constitutes healthy food choices.
 For example, a healthy wholesome diet for a young pregnant women varies from what is needed for an elderly male with cancer.
 Also it is important to take into account personal food sensitivities, certain foods that individuals may have a harder time digesting and assimilating.
 This is a huge facet of health and sometimes it takes the Elimination Diet (more on this soon) to fully establish what these foods are for a person.

 The specifics of optimal wellness may vary slightly within various schools of thought but there tends to be common emphasis on balance within the diet and a focus on fresh foods, high amounts of vegetables and certain minerals.
 Learning to customize ones diet to fit ones need can greatly improve the quality of life.
 Drastic dietary changes should be discussed with your healthcare provider to make sure you obtain all necessary components within your food choices.

 Compiled below is a list of various diets, with pros, cons and summary to help inform you of ways to help optimize your health through nutrition.